cidneyhamilton/LudumDare48/VoiceActorScript.md

 ## After the Second Flashback

+Here, Regan sounds sharper and more desperate.
+The therapist's voice remains steady..

 **Regan**: The witches were the first to see the truth. / They galled me into murder and I flew.
 [Regan009]

 **Regan**: Once this might have seemed the right thing to do, / But now I have an empire in uproar.
 [Regan010]